Pay Attention to This: Gabby Schulz

 📝This archived post is originally from my old comics focused Wordpress blog from 2011-2019.
 That site was a space to publicly commit to learning the art and craft of cartooning and self-publishing.
-These posts are full of a naive enthusiasm that though at times embarrassing, I'm proud of.
-I hope you find them useful in some way.❤️

-Originally appeared on dogcitypress.comimage
+Originally appeared on dogcitypress.com

 “I guess I’m still really attracted to that autobiographical stuff — dirty secrets, gossip, voyeurism; getting a peek underneath the veneer of someone’s public persona to the really awful and disarming and pure, lovely, human mess that convention and sanity can’t expose.
 All the things that civilization is designed to snuff out, diminish or regulate, basically — the urges, vulnerabilities, fears, and dreams that hinder the smooth gear work of hierarchy, convenience, and tepid industrial business-as-usual.” - [Schulz in a 2007 interview with Steve Bissette](http://srbissette.blogspot.com/2007_05_25_archive.html)